-&lt;sup>173 We initially intended to also review the proposed replacement of the Fitzsimmons Street reservoir; however, documentation provided by GAWB indicates this is yet to be scoped and has not yet entered the planning phase.
+163 We initially intended to also review the proposed replacement of the Fitzsimmons Street reservoir; however, documentation provided by GAWB indicates this is yet to be scoped and has not yet entered the planning phase.
 We considered there was insufficient documentation to permit a fair assessment of prudency and efficiency of this project.
-Not including the East End raw water pipeline as a 'hydrogen' project.
+164 Or the East End raw water pipeline is considered as a 'hydrogen' project.

-Project Estimated capex (\$m) Driver Capitalisation year Hydrogen 309.88 Augmentation and risk 2026-27 and 2027-28 augmentation program
+Project Estimated capex (\$m) Driver Capitalisation year Hydrogen 309.88 Augmentation and risk 2026-27 and 2027-28 augmentation program Total

-Aither reviewed the sample projects and considered that prudency and efficiency was not fully demonstrated in all instances.
-This finding on prudency is largely based on the lack of customer engagement records sighted, meaning Aither could not determine whether, or how, the proposed capital works meet the requirements of GAWB's customers.
+Aither reviewed the sample projects and considered that prudency and efficiency was not fully demonstrated in all instances, based on the documentation reviewed.
+This finding on prudency is largely based on the lack of customer engagement records sighted, meaning Aither could not determine whether, or how, the proposed capital works meet the requirements of GAWB's customers.165

-Regarding efficiency, Aither considered the projects reviewed do not demonstrate that they will minimise the long-term costs of the investments.
-Aither observed that the projects reviewed either had a range of stated costs across the relevant documentation that was not explained, or failed to fully consider trade-offs between capital and operating expenditure in the assessment of options.
-Aither's detailed findings are set out in its report.
-In some instances, Aither noted missing process documents that made it difficult to verify the application of GAWB's capital frameworks.
+In relation to efficiency, Aither considered the projects reviewed do not demonstrate that they will minimise the long-term costs of the investments.
+Aither observed that the projects reviewed either had a range of stated costs across the relevant documentation that was not explained, or failed to fully consider trade-offs between capital and operating expenditure in the assessment of options.166 Aither's detailed findings are set out in its report.167

-Aither did not propose any adjustment to GAWB's capex forecasts, but recommended that GAWB:
+Aither did not recommend any adjustment to GAWB's capex forecasts, but recommended that GAWB:

-- provide greater transparency over the implementation of its project prioritisation processes, including the role of governance bodies and documentation of decision-making - complete a substantive review of the project team capacity to deliver capital expenditure.
-178 We also note that the cost forecasts for several projects carried over from the 2020-25 period have increased materially from previous forecasts.
-These projects were not assessed within our sample of projects for detailed review.
+- provide greater transparency over the implementation of its project prioritisation processes, including the role of governance bodies and documentation of decision-making - complete a substantive review of the project team capacity to deliver capital expenditure.168

+Aither also found that the cost forecasts for several projects carried over from the 2020-25 period have increased.

-Nonetheless, we sought further information from GAWB regarding the drivers of the cost increases, compared to previous forecasts.
+For projects that were not assessed within our sample of projects for detailed review, we note the material increases from those costs previously forecast.
+On this basis, we sought further information from GAWB regarding the drivers of the cost increases, compared to previous forecasts.
 GAWB said the higher than forecast cost estimates were primarily due to the revision of early-stage cost estimates as projects advanced through the planning process.
-Overall, GAWB identified several plausible drivers of increases above previous forecasts, including:
+Overall, GAWB identified that the drivers of increases above previous forecasts were:

-- significant changes to project design and scope and therefore costs, as project planning matures - substantially higher input costs (labour, materials and resources) than previously forecast and the flow-on effects of supply chain disruptions (i.e. covid-19) - higher pricing emerging in contractor tendering, again driven by resource constraints and input cost pressures, which were not forecast to occur when project estimates were previously provided to the QCA 2020-25 review.
+- significant changes to project design and scope and therefore costs, as project planning matures - substantially higher input costs (labour, materials and resources) than previously forecast and the flow-on effects of supply chain disruptions (i.e. covid-19) - higher pricing emerging in contractor tendering, again driven by resource constraints and input cost pressures, which were not forecast to occur when project estimates were previously provided to the QCA 2020-25 review.169